"The employees of ILLIES understand their role as the bridge between world-wide customers and suppliers."

 Decades of market expertise in Japan and China begin to pay off.
 The business expansion in all Asian countries is initially based on ILLIES' far reaching competence in textile technology and broad portfolio of textile machinery.
 ILLIES later begins to sell machinery for the food sector and, finally, complete industrial production plants as turnkey contractor.

 Carl-Heinz Illies takes over the fourth generation management.
 In 1967 Klaus Lindhorst – who later becomes partner – joins the company and takes the helm in Tokyo, and responsibility for the Asian offices.
 They jointly manage the ILLIES GROUP during the next 35 years and lead the company to new heights.
-In the same year ILLIES opens new offices in Hong Kong and Taiwan.

 A Manila-based partnership with Antonio and John Rocha under the name of ILLIES ENGINEERING (PHILS.)
 INC. is founded.